roelfdiedericks/ratbond/README.md

 ratbond uses netlink [linkstate](#linkstate) monitoring to dynamically add or remove WAN members from the bond.

+ratbond also includes a builtin [httpserver](#httpserver) that serves HTTP requests (by default on 0.0.0.0:8091) to provide tunnel status information.

+At the moment, there is a single server, to single client relationship, to run multiple instances, a different port has to be used for every new instance.

+Packets may be [scheduled](#packetscheduling) using a consistent hashing algorithm or round-robin scheduling.

+## Current Status
+This thing works for me, in my lab environment.
+With consistent hashing, and a multi-threaded iperf test ```iperf3 -P 6 -R -c 10.10.10.2 -t 600``` I can pretty much saturate two assymetric fibre connections, and achieve combined throughput minus 15% of the combined capacity (overhead), with a script that flaps each of my test WAN links randomly, with sub-second link state detection.

 ## Building
 - golang version 1.23.0 or above is recommended.
 - ratbond uses golang vendoring (for the simple reason to avoid conflicts with other go programs)